Aschent89/nwnwod/docs/workflow.md

 # Workflow

 Here is the general workflow I've developed and it seems to be relatively efficient in adding new content.
-Any references to "local" or "remote" repositories in this document are specifically referencing your forked repository (`https://github.com/<your-user-name>/darksun`).
-Any reference to the "primary" repository is referencing the primary Dark Sun repository (`https://github.com/tinygiant98/darksun`).
+Any references to "local" or "remote" repositories in this document are specifically referencing your forked repository (`https://github.com/<your-user-name>/nwnwod`).
+Any reference to the "primary" repository is referencing the primary Final Nights repository (`https://github.com/cavcode/nwnwod`).

 * [Updating Your Forked Repository](#updating-your-forked-repository)
 * [Building the Module](#building-the-module)